IELTS Writing Vocabulary: What is it?

 In simple terms, vocabulary is a set of words used in a language.
 Enhancing vocabulary can improve a person's overall language proficiency.
 It will enable you to decode the language and communicate properly.

-This part also plays an important role in the IELTS section.
+This part also plays an important role in the IELTS exam.
 It is primarily known as the Lexical resource (IELTS writing vocabulary) part and contributes 25% of the total band score in the section.

-Besides this, there are 3 more areas that the IELTS should consider when evaluating your paper.
+Besides this, there are 3 more areas that the IELTS consider when evaluating your paper.
 These include Task response, coherence and cohesion, and grammatical resources.

 Here is what they mean in detail: